Pavel-JavaIntro/EPAMCourseFinalProjectLibrary/README.md

 The READER can select books and order available ones for reading in a reading hall of the Library.

 ### User - SUBSCRIBER
-The SUBSCRIBER have a choice between ordering books in a reading hall or to the delivery desk of the Library.
+The SUBSCRIBER have a choice between ordering books to a reading hall or to the delivery desk of the Library.